 The student is examined by a committee consisting of the student’s advisor and two other researchers who hold doctorates or equivalents.
 The advisor should solicit the prospective committee members, not the student.
 In cases where the student’s research and departmental advisors are different, both must serve on the committee.

 The committee, after consideration of the student’s input, selects a syllabus of the 20-30 most significant documents that encompass the state of the art in the area.
 The student then studies this syllabus.

 The oral exam begins with the student’s 30 minute critical evaluation of the syllabus materials, and is followed by no more than 90 minutes of questioning by the committee on any subject matter related to their contents.
 The student is judged primarily on the oral evidence, but the content and style of the presentation can account for part of the decision.

 The entire candidacy exam committee must be informed of the scheduling of the oral exam no later than two weeks (14 days) prior to the exam.
 The Doctoral Program Administrator must be informed of the scheduling of the oral exam no later than two weeks (14 days) prior to the exam.
-Emergency exceptions to either of these deadlines can be granted by the PhD Chair or the Department Chair on appeal by the advisor and agreement of the committee.
+Emergency exceptions to either of these deadlines can be granted by the Director of Graduate Studies or the Department Chair on appeal by the advisor and agreement of the committee.

 The student must pass the candidacy exam no later than the end of his/her sixth semester.
 It is not necessary to complete the breadth requirement before attempting the candidacy exam.